 Data classes

-Data classes are supported only in Python 3.
+Data classes are only supported in Python 3.

 The main method used to represent table rows is to create classes with fields marked by types (similar to dataclasses).
 See also the example.